medgamer/upscayl_auto/README.md

 	Batch scripts can run on Windows with folders and filenames containing spaces " ".

+	Added djpeg and cjpeg in 2 batch scripts to do jpg => ppm => jpg (qulity=95) conversion.
+	It can save 50% file size and disk space.

 	1. Best models tested so far:

 	ultrasharp-4x